cetz-package/cetz/src/lib/plot.typ

 ///   to `"minor"`, show grid lines for minor ticks only.
 ///   The value `"both"` enables grid lines for both, major- and minor ticks.
 /// ])
-/// #show-parameter-block("equal", ("string"), default: "none", [
-///   Set the axis aspect ratio to be fixed to the aspect ratio of the given axis.
-///   This can be useful to force one axis to grow or shrink with another one.
-///   You can only "lock" two axes of different orientation (`horizontal`).
-/// ])
-/// #show-parameter-block("horizontal", ("bool"), default: "auto", [
-///   If true, values on this axis are drawn horizontally, otherwise values
-///   get drawn vertically.
-/// ])
 ///
 /// - body (body): Calls of `plot.add` or `plot.add-*` commands.
 Note that normal drawing
-///   commands like `line` or `rect` are not allowed insides the plots body!
+///   commands like `line` or `rect` are not allowed insides the plots body, instead wrap
+///   them in `plot.add-annotation`, which lets you select the axes used for drawing.
 /// - size (array): Plot size tuple of `(<width>, <height>)` in canvas units.
 ///   This is the plots inner plotting size without axes and labels.
 /// - axis-style (none, string): Axis style "scientific", "left", "school-book"